jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

     E    assert None is not None

-* green: make it pass

-  I make the failing line to make the test pass
+* when I change the statement to make it :ref:`True`

   .. code-block:: python

-    def test_assertion_errors_w_none(self):
-        assert False is not None
-        self.assertIsNotNone(False)

-        assert True is not None
-        self.assertIsNotNone(True)

     assert None is None

-* red: make it fail
+  the terminal shows green again

-  I add a failing line using the `unittest.TestCase`_ method
+* I add a failing line using an assert :ref:`method<functions>`

   .. code-block:: python